 In sharp contrast, Potter Heigham is equally as famous for bargain shopping at the legendary Lathams discount superstore.
-It is a tardis-like Aladdin’s Cave packed with everything from fashion, homeware, toys and food and drink to a big garden centre, sweet shop, bakery and newsagent.
+It is a tardis-like Aladdin’s Cave packed with everything from fashion, homeware, toys and food and drink to a big garden centre, sweet shop and bakery.
 Lathams also has a renowned fishing store, located opposite the main building.
 Elsewhere in Potter Heigham you will find restaurants, ice cream parlours, cafes, fish and chip and gift shops.

 The Weavers Way long distance footpath passes through the village and by following it upstream from the bridge you can enjoy a long but stunning walk along the river Thurne before passing close to the magnificent Heigham Sound and Norfolk Wildlife Trust’s Hickling Broad National Nature Reserve (See Upper Thurne).
 You can also access the Ludham and Potter Heigham Marshes National Nature Reserve (see Ludham).

 For history, take the 1.5 mile walk from the boating centre to the Church of St Nicholas for its 12th century tower, hammerbeam roof and 15thcentury brick font.

 BridgeStones of Potter

 Restaurant, tea room and ice cream parlour next to Potter Heigham Bridge.
 01692 671923.